-- A decrease in elective work will allow for a greater senior presence at the front door. - Clinicians may need to work in unfamiliar environments or outside of their sub-specialist areas.
-They will need to be supported. - Consider, where appropriate, the use of closed reduction methods rather than plating. - Protocols to identify those injuries that require no follow up should be reviewed. - No patient should be scheduled for surgery without discussion with a consultant. - OMFS Triage clinic will need to be open-access at least 09.00-17.00 and potentially longer - The longer hours will allow ED access and help reduce crowding in waiting rooms. - The possibility of a 7-day service may need to be considered. - Using Virtual Review Clinics (VRC) will not reduce ED workload.
-Hospitals using this system may need to switch during the crisis to the system outlined above. - The patient information used in VRC will be very effective in reducing follow-up visits. - Consider postponing long-term follow-up patients until the crisis has passed. - Can a follow-up VRC be developed with your facility? - A temporary minor operating theatre and dressings clinic may need to be set up in the OMFS Triage Clinic to allow for suturing of wounds, Incision and drainage and provision of IMF etc. - CT scanning may be limited as it is the investigation of choice for Covid-19 interstitial pneumonia.
+- A decrease in elective work will allow for a greater senior presence at the front door. - Clinicians may need to work in unfamiliar environments or outside of their subspecialist areas.
+They will need to be supported. - Protocols to identify those injuries that require no follow up should be reviewed. - No patient should be scheduled for surgery without discussion with a consultant. - OMFS Triage clinic will need to be open-access at least 09.00-17.00 and potentially - The longer hours will allow ED access and help reduce crowding in waiting rooms. - The possibility of a 7-day service may need to be considered. - Using Virtual Review Clinics (VRC) will not reduce ED workload.
+Hospitals using this system may need to switch during the crisis to the system outlined above.

+- The patient information used in VRC will be very effective in reducing follow-up visits. - Consider postponing long-term follow-up patients until the crisis has passed. - Can a follow-up VRC be developed with your facility? - A temporary minor operating theatre and dressings clinic may need to be set up in the OMFS Triage Clinic to allow for suturing of wounds, Incision and drainage and provision of IMF etc. - CT scanning may be limited as it is the investigation of choice for coronavirus interstitial pneumonia.